 To identify who qualifies as a lead, you must first create an ideal buyer persona.
 An ideal buyer persona is a somewhat fictional person who embodies similar characteristics to your pre-existing customers: Age, gender, likes, dislikes, region, everything.
 The more demographics you are able to capture for your persona, the better your conversion rate will be, down the line.

 Put simply, the pickier you are about which leads your pursue, the higher your lead conversion rate will be.
 Take those pictures of your ideal buyer personas off your refrigerator and put them to use.
 Segment your personas, and reach out based on those personas.
 Auditing your persona groupings is an ever-changing task.
 As the personas move down the buyer lifecycle, you can also move and combine the groups to more naturally appeal to them, in their current state.
 This will show you better results.
-For more help with your online lead generation campaign, click here!
+Online lead generation can be difficult, and sometimes you may need to contact a professional.

 Lead Generating Tactics